azdavis/millet/docs/ARCHITECTURE.md

 Extract interesting comments from above SML syntax nodes, like doc comments.

+### `crates/sml-symbol-kind`

+Given information about a value, returns what kind of symbol it is.

 ### `crates/lex-util`

 Some common lex utilities used in multiple lexing crates, like: